cvxgrp/osc/README.md

 functions to perform the prox step
 functions to perturb the data (for warm-start)
 functions to free memory associated with prox data
+functions to free memory associated with prox data